 Mission: We are a work hard/play hard team, and foster a collaborative, fun and creative environment, where we enable our developers to do the best work of their careers.
 We invest and support in the growth and development of our people as a core value, and structure our teams so that ...

-I worked at Treyarch full-time (More than 3 years)
+I have been working at Treyarch full-time (More than 10 years)

 I applied online.
-The process took 4 weeks.
-I interviewed at Treyarch.
+I interviewed at Treyarch in April 2017.